richardhawthorn/weather-printer/README.md

 * Grab the generated image from the server
 * Loop through that imgae data, sending it over the serial port to the printer

+Refer to the project page for more details - <a href="http://cambridgehackspace.com/projects/weather-printer/">Weather Printer</a>